nilz3000/pf-linux/Documentation/block/bfq-iosched.rst

 For each group, there is only the following parameter to set.

-weight (namely blkio.bfq.weight or io.bfq-weight): the weight of the group inside its parent.
+weight (namely blkio.weight/blkio.bfq.weight or io.weight/io.bfq.weight): the weight of the group inside its parent.
 Available values: 1..10000 (default 100).
 The linear mapping between ioprio and weights, described at the beginning of the tunable section, is still valid, but all weights higher than IOPRIO_BE_NR*10 are mapped to ioprio 0.

 Recall that, if low-latency is set, then BFQ automatically raises the weight of the queues associated with interactive and soft real-time